-We study a discriminatory limit-order book in which uninformed market makers compete in nonlinear tariffs to serve an informed insider.
-Our model allows for general nonparametric specifications of preferences and for arbitrary discrete distributions for the insider's private information.
-We show that adverse selection severely restricts possible equilibrium outcomes: in any pure-strategy equilibrium, tariffs must be linear and at most one type may trade, leading to an extreme form of market breakdown.
-As a result, such equilibria only exist under exceptional circumstances.
-The Bertrandlike logic underlying these results markedly differs from Cournot-like analyses of the limit-order book that postulate a continuum of types.
-We argue that these contrasting outcomes can be reconciled when one considers "-equilibria of either the game with a large number of market makers or the game with a large number of insider types.
-Mixed-strategy equilibria, by contrast, lead to a new class of equilibrium predictions that calls for further analysis.
+We study a discriminatory limit-order book in which market makers compete in nonlinear tariffs to serve a privately informed insider.
+Our model allows for general nonparametric specifications of preferences and arbitrary discrete distributions for the insider's private information.
+Adverse selection severely restricts equilibrium outcomes: in any pure-strategy equilibrium with convex tariffs, pricing must be linear and at most one type can trade, leading to an extreme form of market breakdown.
+As a result, such equilibria only exist under exceptional circumstances that we fully characterize.
+These results are strikingly different from those of existing analyses that postulate a continuum of types.
+The two approaches can be reconciled when we consider "- equilibria of games with a large number of market makers or a large number of types.

 Adverse Selection; Competing Mechanisms; Limit-Order Book;

 - D43: Oligopoly and Other Forms of Market Imperfection

 - D82: Asymmetric and Private Information • Mechanism Design

 Andrea Attar, Thomas Mariotti, and François Salanié, “On Competitive Nonlinear Pricing”, Theoretical Economics, vol. 14, n.
 1, January 2019, pp. 297–343.

 Theoretical Economics, vol. 14, n.
 1, January 2019, pp. 297–343